The Next Generation of Injectable Weight-Management Therapies: What Patients Need to Know

 -

-metabolic or hormonal shifts
+metabolic or hormonal adjustments

 When Could These Treatments Become Available in the UK?

-There is no confirmed release date.
+There is currently no confirmed release date.

 -